 Modern composites have been shown to have an impressive lifespan, lasting nearly as long as amalgam fillings.
 In fact, most composites can last as long as 11 years with proper maintenance.

-Receiving a composite resin filling starts much like any other cosmetic dentistry procedure in Westchester and Scarsdale.
+Receiving a composite resin filling starts much like any other cosmetic dentistry procedure.
 Before the dentist begins, they will carefully evaluate your smile to create a treatment plan.
 Next, the teeth are cleaned and polished to remove bacteria and to create a safe place to do dental work.

 To keep you comfortable, your teeth and gums will be numbed with a strong local anesthetic.
 After you are numb, the dentist will use a small handheld drill to remove decay from the affected tooth.
 Next, the area will be cleaned, rinsed, and sanitized to pave the way for the restoration.
 To improve adhesion between the composite and your tooth, a gel called “etch” will be applied to the tooth.
 This solution microscopically roughens the area to help the bonding agent to adhere to enamel.